forflo/h5tk/README.md

 You can always create new html builders with different formatting settings.
 All builders will remain independent from each other, just as they should be.

+Don't worry about the expensiveness of new html_builders.
+Not every function is created redunantly.
+By far the most functions get reused internally.
+Only functions needing access to the format definition will be created as closures.
+Which, in fact, only applies to 3 of about 15.

 ### Standard init Values